ChristinaLK/blog/_posts/2015-06-28-pull-requests.md

 ---
 layout: post
-Title: Care and keeping of pull requests
+title: Care and keeping of pull requests
-Date: 2015-06-28 21:00
+date: 2015-06-28 21:00
 categories:
    - how-to
 tags:
    - git
    - collaboration
    - care and keeping of prs
-Slug: pull-requests
+slug: pull-requests
-Authors: Christina Koch
+authors: Christina Koch
 ---

 ## What is this?